komodorio/docs/docs/Learn/Monitors.md

 Komodor monitors are being configured on a cluster level, each monitor supports the following configurations:
 - Trigger conditions - specify when this monitor should be triggered, conditions vary per monitor.
 - Scope - which resources should be monitored, the scope can be configured for the entire cluster, specific namespaces, annotations or labels, the relationship between the selected resources is currently OR relationship.
-- Sink/Notification - where do you want to receive notifications.
+- Sink/Notification - where do you want to receive notifications (Slack/Teams/OpsGenie/PagerDuty).

 ## Prerequisites: